dell/patches/MANUALLY_PULL_REPOS.md

             drwxrwxr-x.
 346 grant grant 12288 Feb  3 11:03 R7525
             drwxrwxr-x.
 2 grant grant    21 Feb  3 10:40 parsed

+14. **WARNING** You may noticed the parsed folder.
+This is required for Patches to operate.
-14. For any other repositories you want to create repeat the process of downloading the repository, exporting it, and then move it to a new folder **with the correct permissions** (this is key) in the `repos/xml` folder.
-For example, if I were going to add a new repo with all PowerEdge servers, I could create the repo in DRM, export it, and then move it to a new folder `repos/xml/PowerEdge`.
+15. For any other repositories you want to create repeat the process of downloading the repository, exporting it, and then move it to a new folder **with the correct permissions** (this is key) in the `<your_patches_directory>/repos/xml` folder.
+For example, if I were going to add a new repo with all PowerEdge servers, I could create the repo in DRM, export it, and then move it to a new folder `<your_patches_directory>/repos/xml/PowerEdge`.